citp/privacy-policy-historical/p/pr/pre/precisesecurity.com.md

-> *The following text is extracted and transformed from the precisesecurity.com privacy policy that was archived on 2016-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160606230718id_/http%3A//www.precisesecurity.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the precisesecurity.com privacy policy that was archived on 2019-10-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191012064403id_/https%3A//www.precisesecurity.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - precisesecurity.com
+# Privacy Policy Statement - precisesecurity.com

-### Privacy Policy Statement

 This is the web site of PreciseSecurity.